Ritual Abuse Evidence

-Membership in Survivorship is a powerful way to break the isolation and silence and to come together in community.
-It is a way for people to connect with each other, to validate each other's feelings and experiences, to share information, and to offer each other support and understanding.
+Membership in Survivorship is a powerful way to break one's isolation and support each other.
+It is a way for people to connect with each other, to validate each others' feelings and experiences and to offer support and understanding.

 Please be mindful of your reactions as you explore these pages.
-Reading about ritual abuse can evoke very powerful feelings, both positive and negative, especially if you are new to the memory of your past or new to information about ritualized abuse.
+Reading about ritual abuse may cause strong feelings, especially if you are new to recovery or new to information about ritual abuse.

 It is considered wise to check inside frequently and to stop reading if you start to feel upset or in a trance state.
-You can always come back later.
-If this happens, do whatever has worked in the past to soothe and center yourself.
+If this happens, do whatever has worked to soothe and center yourself.
 If you are so overwhelmed that these techniques do not help, call your therapist or a hotline for help.

 Within this site you will find information on ritual abuse (also called ritualistic abuse or ritual-abuse-torture).
 The “difficult dates” page lists holidays that are hard for survivors of satanic ritual abuse (SRA), polytheistic cult abuse, and abuse by nazi groups.
 The articles give background and deal with the effects of ritual abuse, child pornography, and child prostitution, and government/military mind control (MC).
 Many of the articles describe living with Post Traumatic Stress Disorder (PTSD) and Dissociative Identity Disorder (DID, formerly called MPD.)
 There are numerous links to other pages on ritual abuse and to healing resources.